Top Tips to Build the Glutes You Wanted

 Well now is the time.
 Getting the glutes you’ve always aspired to have doesn’t have to come with so many sacrifices and a plethora of exercises.
 While genes can play a part in having a dreamy butt—following a few of the suggestions in this article will help you get the glutes you’ve always wanted.

 Cardio Or No Cardio?

-Cardio seems to be a debatable issue, when it comes to building up the glutes.
+Cardio seems to be a debatable issue, when it comes up to build the glutes.
 However, according to fitness and booty guru, Paula Nordin of Butt Bible, cardio is okay if you mix it up.